procrastinate-org/procrastinate/docs/discussions.rst

 - "classic" synchronous I/O (using synchronous database drivers such as ``Psycopg2``).
   This mode is necessary in multi-threaded cases.
 - "mixed" I/O (synchronously launching an event loop, and have asynchronous coroutine run under the hood).
-  This mode will use less connections when used within another job.
+This mode is adapted for synchronously deferring jobs from other jobs, from within the workers.

-If you use an `AiopgConnector`, then, by default, you will use the "mixed" mode.
-You can request the ``AiopgConnector`` to use the "classic" mode by passing ``real_sync_defer=True`` when creating the ``AiopgConnector``.
-You can also have the classic mode by using a `Psycopg2Connector` as your App's connector.
+If you use an `AiopgConnector`, then you will use the "mixed" mode.
+You can have the classic mode by using a `Psycopg2Connector` as your App's connector.
 In that case, you will be restricted to a few operations, including deferring tasks and applying the schema.
-This is recommended for synchronous multi-threaded apps that defer jobs.
+This is recommended for synchronous multi-threaded apps only that defer jobs.

 See `howto/sync_defer`.